If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Here is a sample of the results from a search I did for availability for a studio villa at Animal Kingdom Lodge for next May.
 Rooms that are available are in green and those that aren’t are in red.

 Not surprisingly, Value and Concierge studios are already booked, but I can see that standard and savanna view studios are still available at both Jambo House and Kidani Village for my dates!

 Lastly, the newest feature of DVCapp is the ability to connect with an owner for renting points.
 When you find a villa that is available for the length of your search, you will see the “Book it” options at the top of that column in your search results.

 After you click it you will be taken to a screen where you can customize a rental offer.
 You can select how much you are willing to pay for the stay and post your offer for free.

-This can be a money-saving alternative to using a broker to search availability and secure an owner for a rental.
-You can potentially save $2-4 per point this way, which can add up to HUNDREDS of dollars saved on a vacation.
+This can be an alternative to using a DVC points broker to search availability and secure an owner for a rental.
+You can potentially save $2-4 per point by finding an owner through DVC app.